AIPowerGrid/electrumx-aipg/docs/HOWTO.rst

   assetindex=1

 set in its configuration file.
-If you have an existing installation of ravend and have not previously set this you will need to reindex the blockchain with::
+If you have an existing installation of aipgd and have not previously set this you will need to reindex the blockchain with::

-  ravend -reindex
+  aipgd -reindex

 which can take some time.